rtous/edcav/mongodb_hands_on/README.md

 ### 2.1 Install a local MongoDB server with Docker

-*NOTE: If you don't have Docker try installing it (instructions[here](../docker.md)).
+*NOTE: If you don't have Docker try installing it (instructions [here](../docker.md)).
 If you are not able to use Docker you can install a MongoDB server following [this instructions](https://docs.mongodb.com/manual/installation/) and jump to section 3.*

 In Ubuntu:
 <!--